Asteroid Flyby Cycler Trajectory Design Using Deep Neural Networks: Asteroid Flyby Cycler Trajectory Design via Deep Neural Networks

 \section{Asteroid Flyby Cycler Trajectory Design via Deep Neural Networks}

-This section presents a novel asteroid flyby cycler design method using the surrogate model constructed via DNNs.
-The surrogate model of the Earth-asteroid-Earth block allows us to quickly estimate the cost of each transfer between asteroids without solving trajectory optimization problems during the tree search.
-Since the DNN-based methods require gigantic databases, we propose an efficient database generation strategy by introducing pseudo-asteroids that spacecraft can fly by in the same optimal trajectory.
+This section presents a novel asteroid flyby cycler design method using the surrogate model constructed via DNNs. \majorred{Figure \ref{f:trajectory_design_step} illustrates the proposed trajectory design procedure and indicates the corresponding sections.
+We create the surrogate model of the Earth-asteroid-Earth block that allows us to quickly estimate the cost of each transfer between asteroids without solving trajectory optimization problems during the tree search.} Since the DNN-based methods require gigantic databases, we propose an efficient database generation strategy by introducing pseudo-asteroids that spacecraft can fly by in the same optimal trajectory.
 Finally, we apply beam search using the surrogate model to find good asteroid flyby sequences.